Plan and manage costs for Azure Cognitive Services

 This article describes how you plan for and manage costs for Azure Cognitive Services.
 First, you use the Azure pricing calculator to help plan for Cognitive Services costs before you add any resources for the service to estimate costs.
 Next, as you add Azure resources, review the estimated costs.
 After you've started using Cognitive Services resources (for example Speech, Computer Vision, LUIS, Text Analytics, Translator, etc.), use Cost Management features to set budgets and monitor costs.
 You can also review forecasted costs and identify spending trends to identify areas where you might want to act.
 Costs for Cognitive Services are only a portion of the monthly costs in your Azure bill.
 Although this article explains how to plan for and manage costs for Cognitive Services, you're billed for all Azure services and resources used in your Azure subscription, including the third-party services.

 Cost analysis in Cost Management supports most Azure account types, but not all of them.
 To view the full list of supported account types, see Understand Cost Management data.
 To view cost data, you need at least read access for an Azure account.
 For information about assigning access to Azure Cost Management data, see Assign access to data.

 Use the Azure pricing calculator to estimate costs before you add Cognitive Services.

 As you add new resources to your workspace, return to this calculator and add the same resource here to update your cost estimates.

 For more information, see Azure Cognitive Services pricing.

 Understand the full billing model for Cognitive Services

 Cognitive Services runs on Azure infrastructure that accrues costs when you deploy the new resource.
-It's important to understand that additional infrastructure might accrue cost.
+It's important to understand that more infrastructure might accrue costs.
 You need to manage that cost when you make changes to deployed resources.